 All the rooms come standard with air conditioning, cloud-like European beds, TVs, and extra amenities like Nespresso coffee makers.

 Relaxing beyond your room is as easy as dipping into the indoor pool or sweating out some toxins in the sauna.
-A fitness centre is also available for those who want to kick the cardio up a notch while visiting Munich.
+A fitness center is also available for those who want to kick the cardio up a notch while visiting Munich.

 If the French specialties at the on-site Délice La Brasserie or the Bavarian bent of brunch at Schwarz & Weiz don’t interest you, the areas south and east of the Sofitel Munich Bayerpost offer an excellent selection of international cuisine.